Mediatek-Cloud/mcs-resources/content/en/tutorial/beta-release.md

 # Beta-release prototype

-When your prototype is sufficiently tested and you are ready to release it to a samll group of user for trial run, you can beta-release the prototype.
+When your prototype is sufficiently tested and you are ready to release it to a small group of user for trial run, you can beta-release the prototype.

 Once you beta-release your prototype, the prototype will be frozen, which means you can no longer make any modification to the prototype including the prototype detail, data channels, and triiger & action rules.
 However, you can still add other developers to join this prototype or continue to upload firmware for the test device or device to upgrade.